BOE to mull coach Green proposal - Claiborne Progress

 “Coach Green was like a father to me, and this is long overdue.
 There is no reason that this should not happen,” said McAfee of the proposal.

-He then introduced Cpl.
-Lance Green, who is one of Coach Green’s sons and former player.
-Cpl.
-Green fought back tears as he told of his father’s numerous accomplishments.
+He then introduced Col. Lance Green, who is one of Coach Green’s sons and former player.
+Col. Green fought back tears as he told of his father’s numerous accomplishments.
 He detailed his insights about his father.

 “I’m happy to come back home and see some of my heroes that were former players of my dad.
 He was always loyal to his players and his students and steadfast in his Christian faith.
 Coach Green was one of the winningest coaches in his district and, unlike other coaches, he was coaching only boys basketball where others coached various sports.”